shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

 ### Use Spark to explore data

 1. Select any of the files in the **orders** folder, and then in the **New notebook** list on the toolbar, select **Load to DataFrame**.
-A DataFrame is a structure in Spark that represents a tabular dataset.
+A dataframe is a structure in Spark that represents a tabular dataset.
 2. In the new **Notebook 1** tab that opens, in the **Attach to** list, select your Spark pool (**spark*xxxxxxx***).
 Then use the **&#9655; Run all** button to run all of the cells in the notebook (there's currently only one!).

     Since this is the first time you've run any Spark code in this session, the Spark pool must be started.
 This means that the first run in the session can take a few minutes.
 Subsequent runs will be quicker.